National Professional Qualification for Senior Leadership

 Working with Ambition Institute via the Ambition NPQ Alliance, a DfE accredited NPQ provider, nasen’s NPQSL– leadership for SEND programme is designed to support your professional progression by enabling you to complete a National Professional Qualification for Senior Leadership (NPQSL).

 Whether you have a particular interest in SEND and want to develop your understanding about senior leadership in this area or you are keen to expand your general leadership effectiveness for SEND, nasen’s NPQSL can support you.

 Who is the NPQSL for?

-Our NPQSL course is suitable for middle leaders who are aspiring to progress into senior leadership in the next 12-18 months, have completed at least one year at middle leadership level or may have served on an extended leadership team.
+Our NPQSL course is suitable for middle leaders who are aspiring to progress into senior leadership in the next 12-18 months, or have completed at least one year at middle leadership level or may have served on an extended leadership team.
 Those currently in senior leadership roles may also wish to attend our training programme to further develop their professional portfolio and gain a new qualification.

 - 4 face-to-face training sessions spread across a year